 The IPMVP specifies the contents of a measurement and verification plan (M&V plan).
 This M&V plan adheres to fundamental principles of M&V, and if followed, will produce verifiable savings reports (impact reports).
-The M&V plan and approach taken must be validated by a qualified professional who is on our Register of Approved Measurement and Verification Professionals (www.veu-registry.vic.gov.au/register-measurement-verification-professionals).
-For clarity, the approved measurement and verification professional (AM&VP) may not be involved in writing the plan, but it must be validated by them before lodgement of the impact report with the commission.
+The M&V plan and approach taken must be validated by a qualified professional who is on our Register of Approved Measurement and Verification Professionals.
+To avoid conflict of interest, the approved measurement and verification professional (AM&VP) may not be involved in writing the plan or devising the M&V approach, but it must be validated by them before lodgement of the impact report with the commission.